-Here at Assington Mill, we can offer an unusually wide variety of different experiences: Badger watching (Bob has spent most of his life studying them), Dowsing, all sorts of crafts, Bushcraft etc. See our website for full details.
-There are plenty of interesting walks, which we will show you, and it is possible to borrow bicycles to explore the extensive networks of cycle tracks.
+Here at Assington Mill, we can offer an unusually wide variety of different experiences: Badger watching (Bob has spent most of his life studying them) There are plenty of interesting walks, which we will show you, including a lovely one taking you to The Wormington Dragon.
+It is possible to borrow bicycles to explore the extensive networks of cycle tracks.

 Castle Hedingham is nearby with its Norman Motte and Bailey.
 The Moat is one of the finest still standing in Europe.
 Roman Colchester Castle has a good museum.
-Kentwell Hall has been carefully restored over many years and specialises in Tudor re-enactments.
-Long Melford Hall nearby is often open to the public.
+Kentwell Hall at Long Melford has been carefully restored over many years and specialises in Tudor re-enactments.
+Melford Hall run by The National Trust often open to the public.

 Essex and Suffolk contain more listed buildings than most counties.
-Anne is an ex-conservation officer and will be happy to point out all the special places nearby and answer your historic building/architecture questions.
+Bob will be happy to point out all the special places nearby.

 The River Stour (of Constable fame) flows into the estuary at Brantham and from there it runs past Manningtree (about 30 mins away by car), a charming seaside village, and Mistley, once the home of the Witch-finder General, where there is a vegetarian cafe on the quayside overlooking the river.
 Further down is Harwich, an unusual survival of an 18th century town, which has some good pubs and a well-known restaurant, the Pier, which is right on the quay.
 From the quay, you can take ferry boat trips to Shotley and Felixstowe, Britain’s largest container port.
 On the way to Harwich, you can visit the secret wartime bunker at Mistley.